-November 17, 2016, WASHINGTON, D.C. –– American Councils for International Education (AC), an international education nonprofit headquartered in Washington, D.C., announced a collaboration with Qatar Foundation International (QFI) to strength Arabic language and Arab culture education in the U.S.
+November 17, 2016, WASHINGTON, D.C. –– American Councils for International Education (AC), an international education nonprofit headquartered in Washington, D.C., announced a collaboration with Qatar Foundation International (QFI) to strengthen Arabic language and Arab culture education in the U.S.

 AC and QFI will collaborate on joint educational, research and training goals that benefit the missions that advance the study and teaching of Arabic language and cultures, and of modern language education.